tfink419/qol-indicator/README.md

 ### Future Goals
-- Incorporate other types of quality indicators (e.g. access to transit)
+- Incorporate other types of quality indicators
-- Use google maps or other, higher quality map and geocode API
+  - access to transit
-- Use isochrone instead of heatmap
+  - Median income
-  - Save API calls
+  - Job rates
-  - Merge and difference isochrone polygons
+  - Homeless populations
-  - Decide how to handle quality of stores for isochrone (maybe a more advanced calculation converts isochrone data into quality maps, then inverts the quality data into heatmaps of quality points at regular intervals)
+  - Crime rates
-- It's own domain and ad's 🤔
+- Get a report at a point/address
-- Understand what helpers are and use them if needed
+- ad's 🤔
 - Tests would be good

 ### How to compile assets for production